Orissa bans fishing near turtle nesting sitesNovember 1st, 2011 - 2:11 pm ICT by IANS

 “Boats and trawlers will not be allowed to carry out any fishing activities in the sea near the nesting sites,” Divisional Forest Officer Manoj Mohapatra told IANS, adding the ban will remain in force till May 31.

 Mohapatra said two-three dead turtles had washed ashore recently at Gahirmatha and Devi river mouth and this indicated that the turtles have started congregating in the sea.

 He said patrolling has been intensified along the coast to strictly enforce the ban.

-More than half a million Olive Ridley turtles arrive and congregate in the shallow coastal waters of Orissa in October-November and nest between December and March.
+Over half a million Olive Ridley turtles arrive and congregate in the shallow coastal waters of the state in October-November for mating and nest between December and March.
 Most hatchlings emerge by May.

 Like tigers and elephants, Olive Ridley turtles are protected under Schedule I of the Wildlife Protection Act, 1972.
 Trapping, killing or selling of the species could result in a maximum of seven years’ imprisonment.